Auckland housing developer in receivership

-A financier had receivers appointed on Friday to an Auckland residential development business selling new homes at Ormiston Heights, Flat Bush.
+A financier has had receivers appointed to an Auckland residential development business selling new homes at Ormiston Heights in Flat Bush.

-Vandals hit that business last year when a 20-tonne digger was used to attack a new $675,000 almost-finished home.
+Vandals hit that business last year when a 20-tonne digger was used to attack an almost-finished $675,000 home.

 On Friday, Vincent Capital put DDL Homes Ormiston and DDL Homes Ormiston 2020 under the control of receiver Neale Jackson and Brendon Gibson of Calibre Partners.